Exploring New Horizons Cabin Leaders

-Benefits of Being a Counselor
+Benefits of Being a Cabin Leader

-If you are chosen as a counselor we will notify you within a few weeks following your interview.
+If you are chosen as a cabin leader we will notify you within a few weeks following your interview.
 If selected, you will meet at the elementary or middle school in the morning on the first day of outdoor school and ride the bus with the students to program.
 Once you arrive at the outdoor school you will go through an on-site orientation and our staff is on hand 24 hours a day to support and mentor you with any questions you may have during your stay.

 As you are preparing for your week remember that you’ll need to bring lunch for the first day, snacks you may want during your time off, a watch (there’s no cell service) and a raincoat.